 Because the skin bumps caused by molluscum contagiosum have a distinct appearance, your doctor often can diagnose the infection by merely looking at the affected area.
 A skin scraping or biopsy can confirm the diagnosis.

 It’s usually unnecessary to treat molluscum contagiosum, but you should always have your doctor examine any skin lesions that last longer than a few days.
 A confirmed diagnosis of molluscum contagiosum will rule out other causes for the lesions, such as skin cancer, chickenpox, or warts.

-In most cases, if you have a healthy immune system, it will not be necessary to treat the lesions caused by molluscum contagiosum.
+In most cases, if you have a healthy immune system, it won’t be necessary to treat the lesions caused by molluscum contagiosum.
 The bumps will fade away without medical intervention.

-However, some circumstances may justify the need for treatment.
+However, some circumstances may justify treatment.
 You may be a candidate for treatment if: